top of page

 The Monopoly Effect

-Understanding the influence of monopolistic and individualistic social and economic systems on human behaviour and the survivability of the species on Earth.
+Understanding the influence of competitive and individualistic social and economic systems on human behaviour and the survivability of humanity on Earth.

 UrsBeck-thesis-war.png